 Chief Information Officer

-Chief information officers are usually found in large organizations.
-Their role often revolves around managing the information interests of their business.
-This may include operations like data mining, data analytics, and hardening the organization’s information technology assets from internal or external threats, whether natural or man-made.
-Having an MBA degree is common among top executives.
-The cybersecurity specialization provides a unique perspective to better understanding how to protect an organization.
+Chief information officers manage the information security interests and operations of large organizations.
+They are typically responsible for issues concerning data mining, data analytics, and the protection of information technologies from internal or external threats.
+Having an MBA degree is common among top executives, and the cybersecurity specialization provides a unique perspective to better understanding how to protect an organization’s valuable information assets.

 Source: Bureau of Labor Statistics, 2019